fusioninventory/fusioninventory.github.io/documentation/bugreport.md

 # How to report issues efficiently

-In order for the developers to track and fix issues properly, you need to use the [forge](http://forge.fusioninventory.org) bug tracker, and report an issue with the proper component.
+In order for the developers to track and fix issues properly, you need to use [GitHub](https://github.com/fusioninventory/) bug tracker, and report an issue with the proper component.
 This requires an user account.

 Here are a few usage rules, so as to avoid wasting efforts both for the